-Every song has two parts to it: the recording side vs. the composition side
+Every song has two parts to it: the recording side and the composition side

-Master recordings are the record of a musical performance that can be played back, or reproduced.
+Master recordings refer to the recording of a musical performance that can be played back, or reproduced.

-You can make money off of master recordings by selling your own recordings directly to your audience (for example, make your own CDs and sell them at your shows, or use CD Baby to distribute your master recordings digitally through music stores like iTunes), or by signing a deal with a record label that will help you make your master recordings and sell them to the public.
+You can make money off of master recordings by selling your own recordings directly to your audience (for example, make your own CDs and sell them at your shows, or use an online aggregator such as CD Baby to distribute your master recordings to platforms like iTunes, Spotify or Apple Music, or by signing a deal with a record label who will help produce your master recordings and distribute them to the public on your behalf.

-The composition side - also referred to as the publishing side - is the underlying musical composition of a piece of music; the music and lyrics.
+The underlying composition - also referred to as the music publishing - is the underlying musical composition of a piece of music; the music and lyrics.

 Music publishing refers to the money you make from government mandated royalties that must be paid to you when other people or companies use music that you wrote (the composition).
 That can refer to your record company making a copy of your music (mechanical royalties), when a radio station, website, or restaurant plays your music to help them make money (public performance royalties), or if a television show or film uses your music in their productions (sync royalties).